d-iii-s/teaching-operating-systems/src/heap-garbage-collection/why-not-finalizers/README.md

 # Why Not Finalizers

 The example should illustrate why using finalizers is potentially risky.
-Intuition suggests objects should not be collected why their methods are running, but the example shows exactly that happening.
+Intuition suggests objects should not be collected while their methods are running, but the example shows exactly that happening.

 ## Running the example